Skip to content

 Features

-Each API comes with full typescript support which will greatly help the developer experience.
+Each API comes with full TypeScript support to enhance the developer experience.
 Use the types to understand how the API works by going into the type definition.
-In most editors, like VSCode, you can CMD+click (mac) or CTRL+click (windows) on an api-call to see the type definition of parameters, return structures etc etc.
+In most editors, like VS Code, you can use CMD+click (macOS) or CTRL+click (Windows) on an api-call to see the type definition of parameters, return structures, etc.

 Caching

 Request responses are cached in the browser so requests can be fired away without being concerned about causing unnecessary traffic.
 Ongoing requests are also re-used if two equal requests go out at the same time.
 A request can be forced by adding an option to the call { noCache: true }.
-Clearing cache can be automatically handled as shown below.
+Clearing cache can be automatically handled as shown in Automatic cache clearing and auto CSRF.

 import { getItems } from "@qlik/api/items";